DiUS/build-lights/web-controller/README.md

 **Note:** if you create `web-configuration.json` in the same directory as `web-controller` then you can run `npm run dev:server` and enjoy a dashboard with [nodemon](http://npmjs.com/package/nodemon)

+You also need rethinkdb.
+You can run a dockerized instance with:

+    docker run -v "$PWD:/data" -d rethinkdb

+To set up the required data, go to your rethinkdb admin page (e.g. http://172.17.0.2:8080/#dataexplorer) and run

+    r.dbCreate('build_lights');
+    r.db('build_lights').tableCreate('jobs')

 ## To run tests
 You can run `npm test` and here's what's going to happen: